Welcome to Zealots of Zaldar

 Cure: Drink water or another hydrating liquid.
 The Dehydrated status is removed and replaced with Thirsty.
 A second drink removes Thirsty.

 Quest Mode: HP is cut in half at the end of every turn.
-If the remaining HP is odd, round up to the nearest whole number.
+Round remaining HP up if not a whole number.
 If a Diseased character has 1 HP at the end of their turn, they are immediately set to Down.
+A Diseased creature at 0 HP or below takes 3 HP damage each turn until they are Unconscious.
+An Unconscious creature does not take Diseased damage.

 Campaign Mode: HP is not halved per turn.
 Instead, the Diseased character has 3 days to find a cure.
 If the disease is not cured within 3 days, the character dies and becomes a Zombie under Zaldar's control.